Deep Learning for Constrained Utility Maximisation: The Deep Controlled 2BSDE Method for the Markovian Case

-The deep learning approaches for both the dual and primal problems are similar, so we present the algorithm in a more general form that covers both.
+The deep learning approaches for both the dual and primal Markovian problems are similar, so we present the algorithm in a more general form that covers both.
 We first describe the general control problem, then use the machine learning method to find the value function and optimal control.
+For a thorough exposition of the theory covered in this section, we direct the reader to \cite[Chapter~3]{pham2009continuous}.
 We present the algorithm for a state dimension $d \geq 1$, as this is required in proceeding sections.
+For example, when we consider the Heston model with a stochastic volatility process denoted by $\sigma \in \R^m$, we can make the problem Markovian by introducing new (1 + $m$) dimensional state processes $(X, \sigma)$ and $(Y, \sigma)$.

 Let $(\Omega, \F , (\F_t)_{0 \leq t \leq T} , \p)$ be a filtered probability space with a fixed finite horizon $T$.
-Consider the $\F_t$-adapted controlled diffusion process $\left(X(t)\right)_{0\leq t \leq T}$ on $\R^d$, $d \in \N$, defined by
+Consider the $\F_t$-adapted controlled diffusion process $\left(\mathcal{X}(t)\right)_{0\leq t \leq T}$ on $\R^d$, $d \in \N$, defined by